aptos-labs/aptos-core/developer-docs-site/docs/concepts/resources.md

 2. The module that defines the object.

 Creating a new resource and storing it into an account requires both the owning account's signature and the module's code.
-But modifying and deleting the resource/object only requires the module's code and the owning account's address.
-The fields of an object also can only be read directly by the module's code, which can be offered as public utilities for other modules.
+But modifying and deleting the resource/object requires only the module's code and the owning account's address.
+The fields of an object also can be read only directly by the module's code, which can be offered as public utilities for other modules.

-This dual ownership design is one of the basis of state safety in Aptos Move and enable powerful but safe functionalities to be built around resources and objects.
+This dual-ownership design is one of the bases of state safety in Aptos Move and enables powerful but safe functionalities to be built around resources and objects.

 ## Viewing a resource
 Resources are stored within specific accounts.
 To locate a resource, the owning account must first be identified.
-Resources can be viewed on the Explorer UI by searching for the owning account or directly fetched from a fullnode's API.
+Resources can be viewed on the [Aptos Explorer](https://explorer.aptoslabs.com/) by searching for the owning account or be directly fetched from a fullnode's API.
 See [Interacting with the blockchain](../guides/interacting-with-the-blockchain.md) for more information.

 ## How resources are stored
 It's up to the smart contract developers to decide how and where a specific state is stored.
 For example, events for depositing